 - Problematic behaviors become more frequent, such as a verbal and physical abuse, acting inappropriately in public, resisting necessary care and wandering.

 The choice between in-home care or a nursing home is a tough and emotional family decision.
 While most adult children want to have their parents live at home, the care their parents need may be too overwhelming and may require skilled services that go beyond their fundamental capabilities.
 A nursing home might be the best option and best place for a loved one to live out their remaining years.
+Learn more about how FirstLight can work as an alternative to nursing homes or other senior living facilities.

 What are your thoughts?
 We’d enjoy your feedback.
 Please comment below or join our ongoing conversation on in-home care and other options outside them home on our Facebook page.